 Dana Center Role

-Doug’s career has been guided by his strong belief that each child—no matter his or her background—should have access to high-quality mathematics curriculum and instruction and should benefit from the educational materials, professional learning, leadership, and policies necessary to succeed in postsecondary study.
+Doug’s career has been guided by his strong belief that each child—no matter his or her background or zip code—should have access to high-quality mathematics curriculum and instruction and should benefit from the educational materials, professional learning, leadership, and policies necessary to succeed in K-12 and postsecondary study.

-As director of K–12 education strategy, policy, and services at the Dana Center, Doug leads both the strategic direction and partnerships necessary to create equity-driven, high-quality professional learning, instructional materials, and policy and advocacy at scale.
+As director of K–12 education strategy, policy, and services at the Dana Center, Doug leads both the strategic direction and content and business development partnerships necessary to create equity-driven, high-quality professional learning, instructional materials, and policy and advocacy at scale.
 He collaborates with coalitions of school district and equity leaders to support sustainable systemic change.
 In addition, Doug provides thought leadership at local, state, and national levels to help steward the K–12 mathematics and science education fields toward approaches and policies that work for all children.

 Before Joining the Dana Center

 As executive director of math strategic initiatives at UnboundEd Learning, Doug contributed to the development of the professional learning experiences and strategic planning for grades K–12.
 He also partnered with the leadership and learning team to support content-embedded, capacity-building experiences for school and district leaders.

 Previously, Doug worked for Parcc Inc., supporting multiple states in developing the mathematical content and instructional supports associated with the PARCC Assessment System.
 At Achieve, Inc., he was a member of the writing team for the Common Core State Standards for Mathematics, which included leading the development of Appendix A (the model course pathways) and being the principal contributor to international benchmarking studies necessary to determine college and career readiness.
 Before that, Doug spent 10 years at Bellevue Public Schools in Washington state, where he was a mathematics teacher, assistant principal, and principal as well as a district-wide lesson study lead.